chocola-mint/VisualScriptingKai/README.md

 ## Installation

 * Visual Scripting Plus is distributed as a git package.
 Use Unity's [Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) and install using this repository's URL: `https://github.com/chocola-mint/VisualScriptingPlus.git`
-* After installing, go to `Project Settings > Visual Scripting` and click `Regenerate Nodes` to enable the Test Node feature, if needed.
+* After installing, go to `Project Settings > Visual Scripting` and click `Regenerate Nodes` to enable the Test Node and Function Nodes feature, if needed.

 ## Limitations